Kodecable/wsfs-core/readme.md

 WSFS-Core is a single executable file, which is all you need.

-Pre-built binaries and software packages are also available.
+Pre-built binaries and packages are also available.

 ## Usage